 Recent enhancement to departmental Internal Orders:

-- Recently, an improvement was made to SAP to allow users to post transactions to their departmental internal orders from any cost center.
-For example, if you create an internal order in your 2xxxx, you can also post transactions to the same internal order when posting to your 4xxxx.
-This will allow departments to track revenue & expenses in specific projects within their departments, regardless whether the transaction was posted in a 2xxxx or a 4xxxx.
+- If you create an internal order in your 2xxxx, you can also post transactions to the same internal order when posting to your 4xxxx.
+This allows departments to track revenue & expenses in specific projects within their departments, regardless whether the transaction was posted in a 2xxxx or a 4xxxx.

 What are some of the benefits of using Internal Orders?